 Science is becoming more and more specialized.
 Before, if you were a scientist you would be a physicist, a chemist and a biologist all at once.
 Nowadays scientists are not encouraged to have open conversations with other type of scientists even though they could learn so much from each other.

 The idea of cross-disciplinary cooperation is not new but it’s hard to implement.
 Helsinki Challenge is a perfect example of people actually working together and giving feedback to each other.
-Instead of being critical it has a very open atmosphere.
+Instead of being critical, it has a very open atmosphere.
 It was amazing to see a group of senior scientists leaning over the table together during Experimentation Clinic.
 Normally you see young keen startups doing this sort of thing.

-Many people in science argue that the problem is lack of funding or university rules.
-In my opinion you just need a supportive culture and a team like Helsinki Challenge pulling people together, pointing in the right direction and giving the framework.
+Many people in science argue that the problem is in lack of funding or university rules.
+In my opinion, you just need a supportive culture and a team like Helsinki Challenge pulling people together, pointing in the right direction and giving the framework.
 We must get beyond the “oh but that’s the way we’ve always done it” way of thinking.

 Any greetings to the finalist teams?